-If you are single and earn less than $125,000 a year, or married filing jointly and earn less than $183,000, you can open a Roth IRA during the year.
+If you are single and earn less than $137,000 a year, or married filing jointly and earn less than $203,000, you can open a Roth IRA during the year.
 A Roth IRA lets you save for retirement and offers several tax advantages over a traditional IRA.
-As of 2012, you can contribute up to $5,000 per year if you are under age 50.
+As of 2019, you can contribute up to $6,000 per year if you are under age 50 and $7,000 once over 50.
 In most cases, you do not report a Roth contribution on your 1040.

 Traditional Vs. Roth